-1.2.1.
-General objective
+1.2.1 General objective

-The general objective of FPT for BSc Agricultural Engineering is to enable the students to get hands-on practical engineering skills to complement theoretical and practical instructions offered at the University.
-As such, successful completion of all the three FPTs is one of the requirements for registration of our students by the Engineers Registration Board (ERB).
+The general objective of FPT for BSc Irrigation and Water Resources Engineering is to enable the students to get hands-on practical Irrigation engineering skills to complement theoretical and practical instructions offered at the University.
+As such, successful completion of all the three FPT is one of the requirements for registration of our students by the Engineers Registration Board (ERB).

-1.2.2 Specific objectives:

-The specific objectives for students undertaking FPT are to:
+1.2.2 The specific objectives for students undertaking FPT are to:

-- give students an opportunity to apply theoretical knowledge and skills gained in class to real field practical situations and develop the ability to work under real practical conditions in workshops, industry and large scale farms, - gain practical experience and knowledge in agricultural and engineering works at different levels, - give students a chance to know organizational and managerial problems in engineering activities and develop the abilities to plan, organize and communicate effectively, - learn aspects of human relations, appreciate the manual work and recognize personnel problems existing in the field - Provide opportunity for potential employers and other stakeholders to assess our students - Create a foundation and opportunities for employment in public and private sectors.
+- give students an opportunity to apply theoretical knowledge and skills gained in class to real practice situations and develop the ability to work under real practical field conditions in large scale farms and irrigation schemes - gain practical experience and knowledge in irrigated agriculture and land and water resources development at different levels, - give students a chance to know organizational and managerial problems in irrigation engineering activities and develop the abilities to plan, organize and communicate effectively, - Learn aspects of human relations, appreciate the manual work and recognize personnel problems existing in the field - Provide opportunity for potential employers and other stakeholders to assess our students - Create a foundation and opportunities for employment in public and private sectors.